Mercurio's Menu: Episodes

 First airing on 17 May 2008, this episode featured stories from Townsville and Magnetic Island.
 Paul visited The Watermark and Aquarius on the Beach in Townsville before boarding SunFerries to travel to Magnetic Island.
 Whilst on Magnetic Island, Paul visited Moke Magnetic and Barefoot Art Food Wine.
-With the help of executive chef Sean Calliste, Paul created a prawn, avocado and boccocini pizza.
+With the help of executive chef Sean Calliste, Paul created a prawn, avocado and bocconcini pizza.
 Also featured in this episode is Meg Coffey.
 Other features of this episode include barramundi, ice cream, prawns, beer, sugarcane and Paul's Great Walk for Cancer.